 Now, don’t get me wrong.
 I’m not saying cutting out dairy out your diet is the only thing you have to do to lose weight; there are other factors you have to consider when it comes to weight loss, like staying hydrated, doing regular exercise and following a healthy diet, but cutting out dairy products will make you lose weight faster than if you don’t.

 Whether they’re conventional, cage-free, free-range or organic, eggs are one of the unhealthiest foods you can consume.
-In fact, they’re the single largest source of cholesterol in the standard western diet and contain artery-clogging fats, which puts you at a high risk of heart attacks, stroke and even type 2 diabetes.
+In fact, they’re the single largest source of cholesterol in the standard western diet and contain artery-clogging fats, which puts you at a high risk of heart attack, stroke and even type 2 diabetes.

 One egg has as much cholesterol as one big mac making it clear that eggs are far from a weight loss food and there’s nothing healthy about them!
 They promote obesity and disease and like all animal products, you should work towards eliminating them from your diet for good.